sailpoint-oss/developer.sailpoint.com/products/idn/api/patch-requests.md

 ]
 ```

 A value can also be an object that contains other values within it.
-For example, this PATCH request adds a new "location" attribute to the end of the array of a source's schema's attributes:
+For example, this PATCH request adds a new "location" attribute to the end of the source schema's array of attributes:

 ```text
 PATCH https://{tenant}.api.identitynow.com//v3/sources/:sourceId/schemas/:schemaId